When you need comforting and delicious bread for your favorite meal, these honey butter biscuits come through every single time.

 - Brush with biscuits with honey butter mixture.

 - Bake for 10-12 minutes or until golden brown.

-- Brush with more honey butter glaze when finished.
+- Brush top of biscuits with more honey butter glaze when finished.

 If you try this recipe or any other recipe on Organized Island, please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 To see what I am up to, check out my stories on Instagram and let me know you are following.
 It would bring me much joy!